flightphp/docs/content/v3/en/learn/responses.md

 cache value.
 If the cache value is the same between requests, Flight will immediately send an `HTTP 304` response and stop processing.

-## Download a File (v3.12.0)
+### Download a File

+_v3.12.0_

-There is a helper method to download a file.
+There is a helper method to stream a file to the end user.
 You can use the `download` method and pass in the path.

 ```php
 Flight::route('/download', function () {
   Flight::download('/path/to/file.txt');
 });
 ```

+## See Also
+- [Routing](/learn/routing) - How to map routes to controllers and render views.
+- [Requests](/learn/requests) - Understanding how to handle incoming requests.
+- [Middleware](/learn/middleware) - Using middleware with routes for authentication, logging, etc.
+- [Why a Framework?](/learn/why-frameworks) - Understanding the benefits of using a framework like Flight.
+- [Extending](/learn/extending) - How to extend Flight with your own functionality.

+## Troubleshooting
+- If you're having trouble with redirects not working, make sure you add a `return;` to the method.
+- `stop()` and `halt()` are not the same thing. `halt()` will stop execution immediately, while `stop()` will allow execution to continue.

+## Changelog
+- v3.12.0 - Added downloadFile helper method.
+- v3.10.0 - Added `jsonHalt`.
+- v1.0 - Initial release.